 In 2013 John began a Doctorate in Philosophy (PhD Candidature) at the Charles Darwin University N.T.
 Australia.

-Reviewed by John T Spike at the 2003
+Reviewed by Dr. John T Spike at the 2003

 Florence Biennial: With this art work, I wish I had

 a chair and could look at it for a long time, because I